 We really value any feedback on our services.

-Ambulance services must charge enough for services to subsidize the cost of a crew for 24 hours a day, coverage.
-The core expense is labor, training, equipment, supplies, fuel, expertise and crew readiness.
-We run 3 ambulances daily.
-Tri-Lakes charges a BLS Rate (Basic Life Support) ALS Rate (Advance Life Support) and ALS2 rate.
+Ambulance services must charge enough for services to subsidize the cost of a crew for 24 hours a day coverage.
+The core expense is labor, training, equipment, supplies, fuel, expertise, and crew readiness.
+We operate three ambulances daily.
+MFD charges a BLS Rate (Basic Life Support), ALS Rate (Advance Life Support), and ALS2 rate.
 An additional supply cost is added to the bill to recoup the cost of supplies used as well as a cost per mile from the service location to the hospital.

-No preapproval is needed by your insurance for a an emergency transport as long as the medical needs are immediate and necessary.
+No preapproval is needed by your insurance for emergency transport as long as the medical needs are immediate and necessary.

-Although emergency services are performed by TLMFPD, billing operations and the collection of fees are generated by a private billing company, Andres Billing/Fire Recovery.
-Billing will process claim through the patients insurance first prior to billing the patient.
+Although emergency services are performed by MFD, billing operations and the collection of fees are generated by a private billing company, Andres Medical Billing/EMS/MC Company.
+Billing will process the claim through the patient's insurance first prior to billing the patient.
 Please notify us to assure we receive the correct insurance to bill.

 Click here to pay your ambulance bill online.